Overdraft bank charges court case Q&As

 While the Supreme Court judgment was a win for the banks, we acknowledge the concerns some of our customers have with these charges.
-We'll work with the Financial Services Authority (FSA) to ensure the outstanding customer complaints are brought to a swift conclusion.
-We'll also continue to work with the Office of Fair Trading (OFT) to agree a positive way forward.
+We'll work with the Financial Conduct Authority (FCA) to ensure the outstanding customer complaints are brought to a swift conclusion.

 What does this mean for customers who have complaints about unarranged overdrafts on hold?

 During the test case, we agreed with the FCA and the Financial Ombudsman Service (FOS) that customer complaints relating to unarranged overdraft charges would remain on hold.
 As the judgment concludes the test case, the FCA has agreed that these complaints should no longer remain on hold.
 This means that for those customers who currently have an outstanding complaint about unarranged overdrafts, we'll be writing to them shortly to let them know what today's judgment means for them.
 We are asking the County and Sheriff Courts to apply the Supreme Court judgment to dismiss any claims they currently have on hold.

 What will happen to new customer complaints about unarranged overdraft charges?

 As this judgment concludes the test case, the FCA has agreed that the waiver on bank charges complaint handling should be lifted.
 This means we'll handle complaints through our standard process.
 We'll continue to treat customers sympathetically who are vulnerable and in financial hardship.

 Can I complain to the Financial Ombudsman Service (FOS) about my unarranged overdraft charges?